Our Services

 Helpful Resources

-iHerb supplements can support wellness, but they cannot diagnose or fix root causes like thyroid disease, iron deficiency, insulin resistance, sleep apnea, autoimmune conditions, or mental health issues.
+While iHerb supplements can support general wellness, they cannot diagnose or resolve root causes of symptoms like thyroid disease, iron deficiency, insulin resistance, sleep apnea, autoimmune conditions, or mental health disorders.

-Medically approved next steps include using a structured symptom checker to organize concerns, seeing a primary care doctor for targeted labs, shoring up sleep and nutrition, simplifying supplements to what testing shows you need, considering specialist referrals, and knowing urgent red flags.
-There are several factors to consider, and the complete step-by-step guidance with details that could change your next move is below.
+Medically recommended next steps include: using a structured symptom checker to organize your concerns, scheduling a primary care visit for targeted lab work, improving sleep and nutrition, simplifying supplements to only what testing confirms you need, considering specialist referrals, and recognizing urgent red flags that require immediate care.

 iHerb offers thousands of vitamins, herbs, probiotics, and wellness products.
 Many are high quality.
 Some are evidence-based.
 But if your symptoms persist, it may be time to look beyond supplements and toward medically guided care.